Register for Classes

 In order to be officially dropped from a course, you must complete and submit a drop to the Registrar's Office.
 If you stop attending a class without completing and submitting a drop, a failing grade may appear on your transcript.
 Deadlines may fall on a Saturday, Sunday, or holiday when offices are closed.
 You may drop courses by letter (the postmark will be considered the drop date), by faxing a letter (989) 667-2221, by email to email@example.com, or online at MyDelta.
 Confirmation of receipt of drop is recommended by calling the Registrar's Office.
 If you drop within the first eleven days of the class, no grade will be recorded on your transcript.
-If you drop by mid-course, a 'W' grade will be issued.
-You may drop a class through the 12th week of a class with a 'WE' or 'WP' grade (this varies for shorter courses).
+If you drop through the 12th week of a class, a 'W' grade will be issued (this varies for shorter courses).

 Refunds: Refunds are based on the date the add/drop is processed according to these charts.
 Calendar days begin and include the first day of college class, Saturdays, Sundays and holidays.
 Please refer to the refund schedule for complete information.